tdwg/website/content/pages/conferences/2022/session-list/index.md

 Developing biodiversity information standards is at the core of TDWG's mission and Task Groups are the mechanism that makes this development happen.
 This session is intended to provide a forum for Task Groups who are advanced in the proposal of standards or who have recently completed ratification of new standards or additions to standards.
 Task Group members will provide a brief summary of their work and key points of their submission.
 It will constitute an opportunity for the community to engage in the development of the proposed standards and ask questions about how the additions can be used.
 This session will help set the stage for upcoming public comment periods, or to help implementers learn how to use new standards content.

-## SYM16 Connecting Creators, Distributors, and Consumers of Taxonomic Data

-**Session Type:** Symposium (unsolicited presentations considered)

-**Session Organizers:** Nicolas J Dowdy, Milwaukee Public Museum, Milwaukee,WI, USA, [njdowdy@gmail.com](mailto:njdowdy@gmail.com); and Vijay Barve, GBIF, [vijay.barve@gmail.com](mailto:vijay.barve@gmail.com)

-Modern taxonomic information is created by taxonomists, distributed on digital platforms, and consumed by the public for many purposes, including downstream biological research.
-Often, these groups are composed of people with different taxonomic expertise, technical skill sets, and goals.
-This symposium will bring together stakeholders from each of these groups to discuss their viewpoints, challenges, and potential areas for further synergy and cooperation in streamlining the creation, distribution, and consumption of taxonomic information.

 ## SYM17 An oak tree sighting in the ocean?
 Approaches to correcting biodiversity data after collection